christiandt/dnb-lunchbar/README.md

 ## Install
 Download the latest version from [https://github.com/christiandt/dnb-lunchbar/releases](https://github.com/christiandt/dnb-lunchbar/releases).

-Unzip and move `HuaweiMeter.app` to the Applications folder of your computer.
+Unzip and move `LunchBar.app` to the Applications folder of your computer.

 ## Gotchas